Przejdź do menu Przejdź do treści

 Legalization

-Legalisation is done in case of documents issued in state that is not a party to the above mentioned Hague Convention.
+Legalization is required documents issued in a state that is not a party to the above-mentioned Hague Convention.

 List of Poland's missions abroad.